switcherapi/switcher-client-js/README.md

 ```

 - **local**: If activated, the client will only fetch the configuration inside your snapshot file.
 The default value is 'false'
-- **static**: If activated, the client will not perform any API calls and will only use the in-memory snapshot.
+- **freeze**: If activated, prevents the execution of background cache update when using throttle.
 The default value is 'false'
 - **logger**: If activated, it is possible to retrieve the last results from a given Switcher key using Client.getLogger('KEY')
 - **snapshotLocation**: Location of snapshot files
 - **snapshotAutoUpdateInterval**: Enable Snapshot Auto Update given an interval in seconds (default: 0 disabled)